Strays & Owner Surrenders

 Below are answers and resources for the most common re-homing inquiries.

 Sometimes, accidents happen and dogs get out!
-Before you think “stray”, try to reunite the lost dog with his owners.
+Before you think “stray,” try to reunite the lost dog with its owners.
 Someone out there might be looking for their fur baby!
 A lost dog might be underweight, hurt or dirty.
 Its possible that it became that way during the time it was on the run.
 Lost house pets are also often frightened or incredibly skittish – this doesn’t always mean that the dog was abused or neglected!

 - check for tags

-- check for a microchip.
-A local shelter or vet office can scan for a chip for you.
+- check for a microchip A local pet store or vet office can scan the doggo for you.
 If there is a chip and it is NOT registered, ask the chip manufacturer which shelter or vet office put the chip in.
 They should have records that can link you back to the owners!

-- Post ads online.
-Craigslist, Facebook, instagram with hash tags, newspaper, pet finder, etc are all useful online tools!
+- Post ads online Create a Pawboost profile.
+Facebook, Nextdoor, pet finder, etc. are all useful online tools!

-- Look for Lost Dog flyers/posting online and in the area where the dog was found.
+- Look for Lost Dog flyers/postings online and in the area where the dog was found

-If you have done everything above and unsuccessfully reunited your stray dog with his or her owner, or you have rescued a dog from a shelter, bad situation, etc. the following applies to you:
+You’ve done everything above and have been unsuccessful in reuniting your stray dog with their owner or you have rescued a dog from a shelter, bad situation, etc. and…